scjx123/tp/docs/UserGuide.md

 ### `snooze` - Delays reminder popup

-Typing `snooze` delays reminder popup by a default of 30 seconds
+Typing `snooze` delays reminder popup by a default of 30 seconds.

 Syntax: